bovan01/harbortime/README.md

-# Custom Catalogue Applications
+# DKP Custom Catalog Application: Harbor

+1. Set the K8s context to the DKP management cluster.
-Your custom catalogue has been built and is ready to deploy to DKP.
-Set the relevant namespace for either workspace or project, depending on the scope you chose, as an environmental variable:
+2. Set the namespace to the relevant project as an environmental variable:

 ```bash
 export NAMESPACE=[your_namespace]
 ````

-Copy and past the following into the terminal to deploy the catoalogue:
+Copy and past the following into the terminal to deploy to the DKP catalog:

 ```bash
 kubectl apply -f - <<EOF